mattrips/scratchPad/ProtocolConformance 200703.md

 A concrete type is declared to conform to a protocol in one of two ways.
 A non-generic concrete type is directly declared to conform to a protocol.
 A concretization of a generic type is implicitly declared to conform to a protocol based on the pattern established by the generic type's declaration and extensions.

+><sub>***Conretization of a Generic Type**
-A **concretization** of a generic type is a specialized version of the generic type formed by replacing the generic type's type parameters with concrete type arguments.
+>A concretization of a generic type is a specialized version of the generic type formed by replacing the generic type's type parameters with concrete type arguments.
 A generic type may specify that its concretizations will conform, or conditionally may conform, to one or more protocols, which establishes a pattern for protocol conformance.
-When a concretization is formed, its protocol conformances are determined by that pattern.
+When a concretization is formed, its protocol conformances are determined by that pattern.*</sub>